dlaurie/lua-notes/lpeg-brief.md

 Not the same as `string.match`.
 In fact, it may be a good idea to forget everything you know about the Lua string library while coming to grips with LPEG.

 1. If a string has the property determined by a pattern, the pattern is said to *match* the string.
 I.e. it is the pattern, not the string, that does the matching.
-2. The name of an LPEG function that applies a pattern to a subject in an attempt to find a matched substring.
+2. The string matched by a pattern, especially when it is only a substring of the subject.
-3. The string matched by a pattern, especially when it is only a substring of the subject.
+3. The name of an LPEG function that applies a pattern to a subject in an attempt to find a matched substring.
+E.g `lpeg.match(p,"abcdef",2)` applies the pattern `p` at position 2 of "abcdef".

-The central function of LPEG.
+The central concept of LPEG.

 **success**
-A pattern *succeeds* when it matches a substring of the subject at the point where it is applied.
+A pattern *succeeds* when it matches a substring of the subject at the position where it is applied.
+Matching the empty string also counts as success, if the pattern allows it.

 **failure**
-A pattern *fails* when it does not match any substring at that point.
+A pattern *fails* when it does not match any substring at that position, not even the empty string.

 **capture**
 Not just a portion of a match.